Grant's Tomb: 1990s restoration

 Frank Scaturro, a Columbia University student, launched an effort to restore the tomb after he became a volunteer park ranger in 1991.
 Scaturro recalled that homeless people and drug users still congregated around the tomb and that it was common to smell human waste and drugs there.
 Early the next year, the NPS proposed several options for improving the exhibits in Grant's Tomb.
 Scaturro sent weekly memos to the NPS for over two years, to no avail.
 He published a 325-page whistleblower report in 1993 and sent it to news media, as well as government officials including U.S. president Bill Clinton and members of Congress.
 After WNBC aired a report on the tomb's condition in November 1993, the NPS fired Scaturro, who said "whistle-blowing was the last resort".
 Grant's descendants called Scaturro a hero for his advocacy.
-The same year, George M. Craig formed a group known as the Friends of Grant's Tomb to advocate for the memorial's restoration; the group could not raise the $11.5 million that the NPS said was required for the tomb.
+That year, George M. Craig formed a group known as the Friends of Grant's Tomb to advocate for the memorial's restoration; the group could not raise the requisite $11.5 million.
 By the end of 1993, the NPS's Manhattan office was considering numerous options to restore the monument.
-The St. Louis Post-Dispatch reported in March 1994 that Scaturro had spent $2,000 of his own money to improve the tomb's condition.
-He also reestablished the Grant Monument Association, although the newly reconstituted GMA was not involved in the tomb's operation.
+Scaturro spent $2,000 of his own money to improve the tomb's condition and reestablished the Grant Monument Association, which was not involved in the tomb's operation.

 The bad condition of the tomb had prompted several proposals to relocate the Grants' remains.
 The Illinois General Assembly approved a resolution by lawmaker Judy Baar Topinka in March 1994, asking the NPS to either restore Grant's Tomb or move the remains to Illinois.
 Scaturro and one of Grant's descendants, Ulysses Grant Deitz, sued the NPS the next month, claiming the agency had left the structure to rot.
-A bill to relocate the Grants' remains was also introduced in the U.S. House of Representatives.
-Politicians from Grant's birth state of Ohio wanted the remains to be relocated there instead.

-Following the lawsuit and relocation proposals, the NPS requested $850,000 in federal funds to renovate the tomb over the next two years.
-The agency was also working on a long-term plan for Grant's Tomb and needed $250,000 per year for extra security around the monument.
+A bill to relocate the Grants' remains was also introduced in the U.S. House of Representatives, and politicians from Grant's birth state of Ohio wanted the remains relocated there.
+The NPS subsequently requested $850,000 in federal funds to renovate the tomb.
+At the time, the agency was working on a long-term plan for Grant's Tomb and needed $250,000 per year for security.
 The same year, the U.S. House of Representatives introduced legislation to restore the tomb before its centennial.
-This plan provided up to $375,000 for the memorial's renovation, a move that Scaturro and Deitz criticized as insufficient.
+This plan provided up to $375,000 for the memorial's renovation, which Scaturro and Deitz criticized as insufficient.
 Deitz still threatened to move Ulysses and Julia Grant's remains elsewhere unless the memorial was fully restored before 1997.
 Ultimately, $1.8 million was provided for the tomb's renovation.